patriciomacadden/hobbit-contrib/README.md

 ### Hobbit::EnhancedRender

-This module extends the funcionality of `Hobbit::Render`.
+This module extends the functionality of `Hobbit::Render`.
 To use this extension just include the module:

 ```ruby